splunk-soar-connectors/msgraphforoffice365/manual_readme_content.md

 -   Now go back and check the message on the Test Connectivity dialog box, it should say **Test Connectivity Passed** .

+#### Certificate Based Authentication Workflow (CBA)

+-   Configure the asset with **Tenant ID**, **Application ID**, **Certificate Thumbprint** and the *location of the the certificate private key (.PEM) on the SOAR server filesystem.
+-   Ensure **Admin Consent Already Provided** is checked.
+-   After setting up the asset and user, click the **TEST CONNECTIVITY** button.
+-   Check the message in the Test Connectivity dialog box. it should say **Test Connectivity Passed** .

+#### Automatic Authentication Workflow

+-   Configure the asset with the required details, including either the Client Secret or a combination of Certificate Thumbprint and Certificate Private Key Location.
+-   If a client secret exists, it will take priority and follow the OAuth workflow.
+Otherwise, it will continue with the CBA workflow.
+-   The system does not automatically switch from OAuth to CBA when client secrets expire.

 The app should now be ready to be used.

 ### On-Poll